ruicoelhopedro/pawn/README.md

   - Combined PSQ and layer contributions
   - HalfKP_hm feature set
   - Two perspective networks for symmetric evaluations
+  - Tapered score from middlegame and endgame network outputs
 ### Search
 - Principal Variation Search in a negamax framework
 - Quiescence search with SEE